How do you name a brand?

 • Reflective of the overall brand proposition

-• Distinctive (not associated with any other brands in the immediate category or sector)
+• Distinctive (not associated with any other brands in the immediate category

 • Available for multi-channel registration.